vmware-tanzu/tanzu-dev-portal/content/patterns/api/_index.md

 featured: true
 weight: 1
 description: >
-    API design, implementation, and operation.
-Everything from the basics of REST to building an API from scratch.
+    Learn API design, implementation, operation—everything from the basics of REST to building an API from scratch.
 ---